icemac/icemac.addressbook/INSTALL.rst

 Update
 ------

-- If you are updating from version 0.3.x or earlier follow the steps described in `First installation`_ followed by the steps described in `Second part of steps for really old versions`_.
+- If you are updating from version 0.x get the latest 1.x version from `PyPI`_ and follow the update procedure described there in INSTALL.rst.

-- If you are updating from version 0.4 or newer follow these steps:
+- If you are updating from version 1.x or newer follow these steps:

    1. Download and extract the source distribution (see Download_) to a new a directory.